michaelhtleung/Nuul/README.md

 # How to run locally:
+Data Science
+- create a synthetic data with "python3 synthetic_data_generator.py"
+- train and score a decision tree classifier with "python3 model.py"

 Database
 - start the database "sudo service mongod start"
 - stop the database "sudo service mongod stop"